 Philip asked The Savior to show him the Father.
 His reply to Philip was, if you have seen me you have also seen the Father (John 14:7-8).

 John 14:10 Believest thou not that I am in the Father, and the Father in me? the words that I speak unto you I speak not of myself: but the Father that dwelleth in me, he doeth the works

-Romans 8:9 But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
-Now if any man have not the Spirit of Christ, he is none of his
+Romans 8:9 But ye are not in the flesh, but in the Spirit, if so be that the Spirit of Yahweh dwells in you.
+Now if any man have not the Spirit of Messiah he is not of him

 John 1:33 And I knew him not: but he that sent me to baptize with water, the same said unto me, Upon whom thou shalt see the Spirit descending, and remaining on him, the same is he which baptizes with the Holy Spirit